LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: Results

 \subsection{Joint parameter constraints from ILI}

-Figure~\ref{fig:posterior} summarizes the key results from our ILI analysis, obtained by evaluating the learned posterior on the testing data that were excluded from training and validation.
+Figure~\ref{fig:posterior} showcases the results from our ILI analysis using both [$\ion{C}{II}$] and [$\ion{O}{III}$] lines, obtained by evaluating the learned posterior on the testing data that were excluded from training and validation.
 We define four scenarios based on the choice of summary statistics---either line auto-power spectra or line–galaxy cross-power spectra---and the assumed survey specifications, corresponding to the ground- or space-based experiment as specified in table~\ref{tb:sens}.
-For each scenario, we examine and compare three cases in which measurements of [$\ion{C}{II}$], [$\ion{O}{III}$], or both are taken by the ILI framework to estimate the posterior.
-We remind that both the training of the NPE model (including the optimization of hyperparameters) and the inference are done independently for different cases.
+For each scenario, we examine and compare the joint posteriors evaluated for four different sets of the parameters spanning the parameter space.
+We remind that both the training of the NPE model (including the optimization of hyperparameters) and the inference are done independently for each scenario (i.e., auto vs. cross and ground vs. space).
+Notably, in all four scenarios, the inferred posteriors recover the true values without significant bias, although the achieved constraints vary across the scenarios due to the different levels of uncertainties in the summary statistics.
+We also emphasize that the NPE model is trained with the same amount of 8000 samples in all these scenarios.
+However, as shown by figure~\ref{fig:scaling} in appendix~\ref{sec:ml}, training becomes more challenging and requires larger sample sizes for noisier measurements (e.g., ground-based cross-correlations).
+As a result, for the same training sample size, configurations or parameter sets with higher uncertainties are less well constrained and their inferred posteriors can show spurious shapes and features due to noisy data and sample-limited training.